• Skip to main content

 Why you’ll love this recipe

-• Only 3 ingredients – Oreos, cream cheese and your favourite chocolate is all that you need.
-Plus a little vanilla and salt for flavour, if you like.
+• Only 3 ingredients – Oreos, cream cheese and your favourite chocolate are all you need.
+Plus, a little vanilla and/or salt for flavour, if you like.

-• Perfect for sharing – they’re super quick and easy to make and the recipe can be doubled (or tripled) to make enough for a party!
+• Perfect for gifting – they make a great last-minute holiday dessert or homemade gift for friends and co-workers.
+They’re super quick and easy to make and the recipe can be doubled (or tripled) to make enough for everyone!

-• An easy recipe – that is perfect for birthdays, Christmas, school fetes or just as a little treat.
+• Suitable for any occasion – perfect for serving at birthdays, Christmas, school fetes, bake sales or a cheeky afternoon treat.

 Ingredients you will need